Yazan-Ayoub/Yazan-Ayoub/README.md

 ## I'm a Developer, Tester , Content Creator !

-- ✍ This is my new play Ground for 2020.I try here some Code and some Ideas so feel free to look at it , and your collaboration is always welcome.
+- ✍ This is my new play Ground .I try here some Code and some Ideas so feel free to look at it , and your collaboration is always welcome.
 - 🔭 I’m currently working on my first book.
 - 🌱 I’m currently learning Cloud , and DevOps
 - 👯 I’m looking to collaborate on open source